Kisakallio Sports Institute: Susi Training Center

-In December 2013 the Kisakallio Sport Institute and Basketball Finland made a strategic partnership deal making the institute into a practice and coaching centre for Basketball Finland.
+In December 2013 the Kisakallio Sports Institute and Basketball Finland made a strategic partnership deal making the institute into a practice and coaching centre for Basketball Finland.
 In summer 2014 the Susi Training Center, built in the place of the institute's old tennis hall, was taken into use, with the institute having invested about 2.3 million euro in it.
 Basketball Finland has concentrated its national team activity and part of its coaching training in the Susi Training Center.
 The foundation of the practice centre significantly improved practice possibilities of basketball in Finland, and it was the first place in Finland to take special care of the practice needs in basketball.

 The Susi Training Center has a total surface area of about 3000 square metres.
 It consists of two full-size basketball courts separated with a curtain, with a possibility to combine the courts into an international basketball field on a FIBA certified surface.
-In addition to the Susi Training Center, the Kisakallio Sport Institute renovated the ball games hall in its main building into the institute's third basketball court, to fit the needs of top-league basketball.
+In addition to the Susi Training Center, the Kisakallio Sports Institute renovated the ball games hall in its main building into the institute's third basketball court, to fit the needs of top-league basketball.
 As well as the basketball courts, the institute has additional practice facilities (a multi-purpose field of 40×20 metres, a running track for tests and additional practice and a power practice area), service rooms and storage spaces.
 The premises allow immediate video feedback of the practice.
 Extra-long beds were acquired for basketball players, and the other premises at the institute can also be used by basketball players.